 - Preheat the oven to 180°C/355F and grease two loaf tins, or vessels of your choice for the rusks.
 See notes.

 - Weigh out the flour, then add in the salt and baking soda.
-Whisk these ingredients to remove any lumps from the flour and to distribute the salt, baking soda and inherent leaveners throughout the flour.1 kg white self-raising flour, 2 teaspoon baking soda/bicarbonate of soda/bread soda, 2 teaspoon salt
+Whisk these ingredients to remove any lumps from the flour and to distribute the salt, baking soda and inherent leaveners throughout the flour.1 kg self-raising flour, 2 teaspoon baking soda, 2 teaspoon table salt

 - Whisk together the eggs and buttermilk.600 grams buttermilk, 2 eggs